-CRICOS course code 102695D Course Description This qualification reflects the role of commercial cooks who use a wide range of well- developed cookery skills and sound knowledge of kitchen operations to prepare food an menu items.
-Using discretion and judgement, they work with some independence and under limited supervision using plans, policies and procedures to guide work activities.
-This qualification provides a pathway to work as a commercial cook in organisations such as restaurants, hotels, clubs, pubs, cafés, and coffee shops.
-Delivery Mode Classroom based face to face and practical training in ASOC's commercial kitchen and a workplace.
+CRICOS course code 109845E Course Description This qualification reflects the role of cooks who use a wide range of well-developed cookery skills and sound knowledge of kitchen operations to prepare food and menuitems.
+Using discretion and judgement, they work with some independence and undelimited supervision using plans, policies, and procedures to guide work activities Completion of this qualification contributes to recognition as a trade cook.
+This qualification provides a pathway to work as a cook in organisations such as restaurants, hotels, clubs, pubs, cafes, and coffee shops.
+Delivery Mode Classroom based Face to Face theory learning and Practical training in ASOC's commercial kitchen and at workplace.
 Classroom based Face to Face delivery Location Melbourne Campus: Level 4, 123-129 Lonsdale Street, Melbourne, Victoria, 3000 Location Hobart Campus: Level 4, 18 Elizabeth Street, Hobart Tasmania 7000 Practical training location The practical training component of the courses will be delivered at ASOC's commercial kitchen.
-Total Course Fee \$20,000 Material fee-\$600 Course Fees Application Fee-\$300 Kitchen Kit: \$400 Total Tuition Fees-\$18,700 Student will be required to purchase Kitchen Kit from ASOC.
-Duration of the training (Including Holidays & breaks) 56 weeks (including 6 weeks holiday break) Amount of training: 20 scheduled course contact hours per week.
-Delivery Schedule 50 weeks delivery Volume of Learning 1250 hours Units
+Course Fees Total Course Fee \$20,000 Non-Tuition Fees: \$1,300 Kitchen Kit: \$400 Total Tuition Fees-\$18,700 Student will be required to purchase Kitchen Kit from ASOC D (' (1) Duration of the training (Including Holidays & breaks) 56 weeks (including holiday breaks) Amount of training: 20 scheduled course contact hours per week.
+Delivery Schedule 50 weeks delivery Volume of Learning 1218 hours Units